Fast Computation of Genome-Metagenome Interaction Effects: Introduction

 \subsection{Combining genome and metagenome analyses}

+{There have been a number of works regarding the integration of multi-omics data in statistical or machine learning models, with several review papers.
+For instance, \cite{Li2016briefing} {establish a typology regarding different families of models.} \cite{huang2017frontiers} also list the kind of omics data which can be used and the outputs given by the methods. \cite{hawe2019frontiers} pay attention to the inference of interaction networks.}

-One possible way to relate genetic and metagenomic data consists in considering the metagenome as phenotype and thus performing quantitative trait locus (QTL) mapping.
-This kind of metagenome QTL analysis demonstrates the role of host genetics in shaping metagenomic diversity between individuals \citep{wang2016genome, srinivas2013genome}.
+{However, these methods do not include environmental variables and consequently fail to address specificities of such features.
+There exists literature discussing both microbiome and genetics.
+They are mainly classical methods applied to a reduced set of species-gene pairs~\citep{knights2014complex}.} Another way of relating genetic and metagenomic data is to consider the metagenome as a phenotype and to perform quantitative trait locus (QTL) mapping.
+This kind of metagenomic QTL analysis illustrates the role of host genetics in shaping metagenomic diversity between individuals~\citep{srinivas2013genome, wang2016genome}.

-Another possibility for taking into account both types of variables consists in including metagenomic variables as environmental variables in GWAS.
-In that case interactions may naturally be modelled using a classical generalized linear model with interactions terms \citep{lin2013interactionsGLM}.
+An alternative of interest is to consider metagenomic variables as environmental variables in GWAS. {Several quantitative approaches have been proposed in classical gene-environment interaction studies with a small number of environmental factors limited to certain modalities, such as different status {(smoking / non smoking, for instance)} or {medical} treatments~\citep{hutter2013gene, han2018review}.} {More specifically, our proposal shares similarities with approaches where} interactions can be modelled using a classical (generalized) linear model with interaction terms \citep{lin2013interactionsGLM}.

-The main drawback of the later idea lies in the number of interactions to test, both datasets having a large number of variables.
-In order to reduce the dimension of the problem, variable selection or variable compression may be of use.
+{However, the number of interactions that need to be tested may increase dramatically when metagenomic markers are considered as environmental data.} In this perspective, variable selection or variable compression may be of use here as a means of reducing the dimension of the problem {in order to design an efficient method for detecting gene-environment interaction in a high-dimensional setting}.